 Granite Recovery Centers

-We understand the difficulties presented by misuse of prescription drugs.
 From the moment you step into our medication-assisted detox program, you will know that you are in the right hands.
-Once you complete detox, you will go into one of our tranquil locations for your inpatient treatment program.
+You will go into one of our tranquil locations for your inpatient treatment program once you complete detox.
 Our evidence-based treatment program will help give you your best chance toward recovery.
 Integrated with a 12-step curriculum, we set you up for a lifetime of recovery support.

 Our tranquil surroundings at each location promote an air of healing and give you the best chance to learn new, healthy behaviors to replace your unhealthy practices.
-You will learn techniques for relaxation that include meditation practices.
+You will learn techniques for relaxation like meditation practices.
 Once you complete your inpatient program, you might believe that you need an extra boost when you go home.
 If so, continuing into our outpatient program might be a good fit.
-We will customize each program to your needs.
-We do not believe that a standard 28-day program meets everyone’s needs who walk through our doors; your program will be set to your needs and not a cookie-cutter approach.
+We do not believe that a standard 28-day program meets everyone’s needs.

 Our founders developed Granite Recovery Centers from their own journey through recovery.
 They knew what needed to be done for a successful commitment to sobriety.
 Once you have completed your treatment program, you will participate in our aftercare program for the additional support that everyone should have coming out of intensive programs.

-If you need a Percocet addiction treatment program that will get you on a path to long-term health, look no further than Granite Recovery Centers in New Hampshire.
+Look no further than Granite Recovery Centers in New Hampshire if you need a Percocet addiction treatment program that will get you on a path to long-term health.
 If you came to us today because you were concerned for a loved one, call and speak to one of our professional intervention consultants for guidance.